kryzar/nproof/README.md

 ## Authors

-Mainly people worked on this package:
+Many people worked on this package:
 - The original version is the package `eclbox.sty`, written by Hideki Isozaki in 1992.
 - Vincent Zoonekynd enhanced the package between 1998 and 1999; he distributed it under the GPL license.
-- The package circulated through the ages.
-The current version was used by [Adrien Deloro](https://webusers.imj-prg.fr/~adrien.deloro/) in his lecture notes.
+- The current version was used by
+  [Adrien Deloro](https://webusers.imj-prg.fr/~adrien.deloro/) in his lecture notes.
 - For the initial commit, the creator of this repository only added minor